zwave-js/node-zwave-js/packages/core/api.md

     txTicks: number;
 }

-// Warning: (ae-missing-release-tag) "unknownBoolean" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "unknownBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const unknownBoolean: Maybe<boolean>;

-// Warning: (ae-missing-release-tag) "unknownNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "unknownNumber" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const unknownNumber: Maybe<number>;

-// Warning: (ae-missing-release-tag) "unsilence" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "unsilence" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function unsilence(logger: winston.Logger): boolean;

 // Warning: (ae-forgotten-export) The symbol "ValidatePayload" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "validatePayload" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "validatePayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const validatePayload: ValidatePayload;

-// Warning: (ae-missing-release-tag) "ValueAddedArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValueAddedArgs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ValueAddedArgs extends ValueID {